chelsejw/chelsejw/README.md

 # Hi there! 🦊

 I'm Chelsea, a developer from Singapore with a background in television production.
-I write mainly in JavaScript, with Python coming to a close second.
-I now also have a keen interest in writing in Java for professional reasons.
+I write mainly in JavaScript and Java.

 In my free time, I enjoy video games, reading self-help books, television shows and spending quality time with my two dogs.